 When it comes to choosing a PDU, there are several factors that come into play, including cost.
 Understanding the total cost of ownership (TCO) is crucial when selecting a PDU type for your data center.
 In this blog post, we'll explore the different types of PDUs and assess their TCO.

-Total cost of ownership refers to all direct and indirect costs associated with an asset throughout its life cycle.
+What is the Total Cost of Ownership (TCO)?Total cost of ownership refers to all direct and indirect costs associated with an asset throughout its life cycle.
 This includes acquisition costs, operational expenses, maintenance and repair costs, and disposal or end-of-life costs.

 Calculating TCO helps businesses understand the full cost implications of investing in a particular asset over time.
 It enables organizations to make informed decisions about purchases based on long-term value rather than short-term savings.

-There are several types of PDUs available in the market today, each designed for specific applications and environments.
+Different Types of PDUsThere are several types of PDUs available in the market today, each designed for specific applications and environments.

 The following are some common PDU types: